 ICEA is dedicated to maintaining a rigorous standard of excellence, and thus all ICEA certifications are only valid for three years.
 At the completion of the three years, all ICEA Certified Birth Doulas must apply for recertification.

 ICEA believes that birth doulas are continually educating themselves and learning from their clients.
 Recertification validates commitment to the profession and ensures the continuation of receiving the benefits of ICEA affiliation.
-View Recertification for more information.
+View recertification for more information.
 If an ICEA birth doula fails to recertify by their expiration date, they must follow our Expired Certification Policy to regain their certification.

 ICEA reserves the right to change any part of the certification program or recertification process without notice.
 Notice of such changes will be sent in the newsletter, ICEA Connection.